Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_Box_RPi_200/N3uron/Edgebox-rpi-200-n3uron-bacnet.md

 ---
-description: Connect N3uron with BACnet on Edgebox RPi 200
+description: In this wiki, we will explore how to use the EdgeBox RPi 200 for Building Management Systems (BMS) with N3uron and BACnet IoT.
+Learn how to integrate and simulate devices, enhancing your BMS solutions effectively.
-title: Connect N3uron with BACnet on Edgebox RPi 200
+title: Connect N3uron with BACnet on EdgeBox RPi 200
 keywords:
   - Edge Box Rpi 200
   - Getting started